The Gotland and Wensleydale sheep

-Dover Farm is home to a flock of over 60 Gotland and Finnsheep.
-Known for their friendly and curious natures, Gotlands and Finns are a growing presence in the North American fibre sheep community.
+Dover Farm is home to a flock of over 75 Gotland and Wensleydale sheep.
+Known for their friendly and curious natures, Gotlands and Wensleydales are a growing presence in the North American fibre sheep community.
 Dover Farm is a proud to contributor to the development of Gotland sheep in North America and is committed to excellence in breeding stock and bloodlines.

 Originally from Sweden and a member of the Northern European Short-Tailed Family, the Gotland is the modern descendent of the ancient Gute (Gutefar) sheep.
 Today's Gotland is a member of the Lustre Long Wools, which includes breeds such as the Teeswater, Wensleydale and Blue Face Leicester, and is known for producing remarkably fine fleece with beautiful lustre.